Alfresco/docs-alfresco/salesforce/latest/using/recommend.md

 ### UI Interfaces

-As per the current Salesforce connector its necessary to login to Alfresco Content Services.
+As per the current Salesforce Connector its necessary to login to Alfresco Content Services.
 This is done either in the Salesforce component or in a separate Share tab.

 ### Viewing recommended content